A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Acknowledgements

 \section{Acknowledgements}

-The author thanks T.Drivas for pointing out the ongoing work \cite{DG26+} and for interesting discussions.
-The author thanks A.Mazzucato and A.Novikov for stimulating discussions and valuable suggestions.
-A. Pan was partially supported by the US National Science Foundation grants DMS-1909103 and DMS-2206453 (PI Mazzucato).
+The author thanks V.Vicol for stimulating discussions which initiate the study of Lagrangian analyticity of IIE.
+The author thanks T.Drivas for pointing out the ongoing work \cite{DG26+} and for helpful discussions.
+The author thanks B.Khesin, H.N.Lopes, M.Lopes, A.Mazzucato and A.Novikov for stimulating discussions and valuable suggestions.
+This work was partially supported by the US National Science Foundation grants DMS-1909103 and DMS-2206453.